 The idea of a virtual idol on video platforms such as YouTube or niconico wasn’t a thing until a few years ago, while they might not use Vocaloid, do you think Vocaloid influenced even this field?

 It’s hard to say for sure.
-The people behind these virtual YouTubers, as well as their audience might had interest in Vocaloids which overlapped.
+The people behind these virtual YouTubers, as well as their audience, might have an interest in Vocaloids which overlapped.
 Again, it’s hard to know if that is the case, but there was most likely some kind of connection.

 Since Hatsune Miku’s popularity was quite exponential, were there any projects at the time which you had to abandon?